Frequently Asked Questions

 If you don't have a Mac or iMessage, you can still use weMessage because it supports SMS and MMS messaging.
 You can set it as the default messenger on your phone and you will have access to all of its features (without the iMessage part).
 In addition, you can use SMS together with your weServer.

-weMessage has zero relations with Apple, nor is it affiliated with the company in any way. weMessage is also not affiliated with Google or any other company, except Communitext LLC, the company that owns the weMessage product.
+weMessage has zero relations with Apple, nor is it affiliated with the company in any way. weMessage is also not affiliated with Google or any other company, except Burton Algorithms, Inc., the company that owns the weMessage product.

 We cannot make guarantees about whether or not our app is in violation of another company and will be asked or be forcibly removed from the Play Store.
 Since we do not use reverse engineering or knowingly engage in any malicious activity, we would say that we are safe.
 We believe we are doing the right thing by providing a comprehensive messaging app.
 In the event that anyone else disagrees, there is not much we can do to stop them.

 You can! weMessage has recently been open sourced, and you can view and download the source code from GitHub.
 If you have any ideas, language translations, design or user interface changes, code cleaning or refactoring, or improvements you would like to make, please feel free to contribute by submitting a pull request!
 Any help is welcome and greatly appreciated.
-If you want to help manage this repository or assisting with leading weMessage's development, please send an email to [email protected].
 If you would like to report a bug or submit a crash report, open a new issue. weMessage is licensed under AGPLv3 (GNU Affero General Public License).